-Alzheimer's disease (AD) is a neurodegenerative disease , which slowly and progressively destroys brain cells.
-As the most common form of dementia, it affects between 60 and 65 percent of people with dementia .
-It is named after German neurologist, Aloïs Alzheimer, who in 1907 first described the symptoms as well as the neuropathological features of the disease, such as amyloid plaques and tangles in the brain.
+Alzheimer's disease (AD) is a neurodegenerative disease that slowly and progressively destroys brain cells.
+As the most common form of dementia, it affects 60-65% percent of people with dementia.
+It is named after German neurologist Aloïs Alzheimer, who in 1907 first described the symptoms as well as the neuropathological features of the disease, such as amyloid plaques and tangles in the brain.
 AD affects memory and cognitive function, which may lead to confusion, changes of mood and disorientation in time and space.
 It is neither infectious nor contagious.

 Most often, AD is diagnosed in people over 65 years of age although the less-prevalent early-onset Alzheimer's disease can occur in much younger people.